 The IPsec tunnel creation is now complete, but the Tunnel will not be active until any traffic is initiated.
 And for the initiated traffic from the Branch 1 LAN side to reach the Branch2 LAN side, we need to define a policy.
 Otherwise, it will be blocked by the firewall.

-To create a policy, goto Branch1 firewall and click on Policies tab and click on Add.
+To create a policy, go to the Branch1 firewall and click on the Policies tab and click on Add.

 Note: This policy configuration is the same for both Branch1 and two firewalls.